synth-bio-evo/mave2imap/README.md

 <br>

 Interface mapping (imap) and fitness assessment notebooks are available in the corresponding folders  <br>
-- Open the notebook
+- Open the notebook available in "imap_notebook" or "fitness_notebook" folder
 - Choose mave2imap kernel
 - If required edit the code according to your specific case (not required for the testing dataset)
 - Click in "Run" (menu) => "Restart Kernel and Run All Cells"
   - If you are running the imap notebook, the most perturbed positions should be indicated below the last cell based on the defined threshold, and you should be able to visualized/manipulated the 3D interactive complex (most perturbed regions are indicated by reddish gradient).
+The results will be outputted to a pdb file where B-factors column values correspond to perturbation scores.
   - If you are running the fitness notebook, by mutation results will be outputted to a CSV file.

 ---